sp3crtre/sp3crtre/README.md

           ██║░╚═╝░██║░░░██║░░░ ██║░░░░░██║░░██║██████╔╝██████╔╝██║╚█████╔╝██║░╚███║
           ╚═╝░░░░░╚═╝░░░╚═╝░░░ ╚═╝░░░░░╚═╝░░╚═╝╚═════╝░╚═════╝░╚═╝░╚════╝░╚═╝░░╚══╝

-          Hacking is not a f*ck*ng Crime. it's an art
+          Hacking is not a f*ck*ng Crime. it's an art of breaking computer system
 ```

 <p>Web Developer & Security Enthusiast</p>